james-stevens/pyrar/README.md

 # What doesn't work, yet

-It's probably now ready to go live in a limited installation - so long as you're happy with only being paid by PayPal.
+It's probably now ready to go live in a limited installation - so long as you're happy with being paid by PayPal or Crypto.

 ## Users
 - 2fA (enable & disable)
-- Make payments - Stripe, Crypto via Coinbase (PayPal is done)
+- Make payments - Just Stripe to do
 - Pull Payments for auto-renew (Stripe & PayPal only)
 - Ability to opt out of emails, by type of message